06 Nov 2018

 Once you have applied the first coat of paint, leave it to dry for a few hours (following the recommendations on the paint tin).
 Apply extra coats of paint as needed until you achieve the desired colour density.

-Hopefully, you now feel more confident to tackle a few walls in your home with some fresh paint, but if you’d rather a professional took care of the job then let Hoppy help.
-We have countless trusted on our site, ready to help you.
+Hopefully, you now feel more confident to tackle a few walls in your home with some fresh paint, but if you’d rather a professional took care of some of the tricker parts, then ask a Hoppy tradesperson to lend a hand.
+We have countless trusted who you can contact our site, ready to help you at every stage of the job (especially the hard parts)!